-Write to Professor Hasty, firstname.lastname@example.org, to be included in a list serve of interested students.
+Write to Will Hasty <firstname.lastname@example.org> to be included in a list serve of interested students.

-Honors Students in good standing who have completed the first semester of their freshman year, and are at least 18 years of age.
+Students in good standing who have completed the first semester of their freshman year, and are at least 18 years of age.
 Students from other universities and community colleges are welcome to apply.
-Non-Honors students are welcome to apply to this program, and non-Honors course sections are available.

 Academic Credits: As this is a UF program, credits taken can satisfy major, minor, and university requirements with prior approval.
 UF GPA credit will be granted for courses taken with UF faculty.